AI Policy - Safe Security

 Is SAFE AI compliant with HIPAA?

 SAFE AI is not designed to process Protected Health Information (PHI) and as such is not HIPAA compliant.
-Customers are advised not to submit healthcare or patient-related data to SAFE AI that falls within the context of HIPAA.
-SAFE does follow industry best practice around software design principles highlighted by HIPAA including Data Access Control, Encryption, Audit Trails, Data Security Protocols, Data Integrity and Software Updates/Maintenance.
+Customers are advised not to submit healthcare or patient-related data to SAFE AI that falls within the context of HIPPA.
+SAFE does follow industry best practice around software design principles highlighted by HIPPA including Data Access Control, Encryption, Audit Trails, Data Security Protocols, Data Integrity and Software Updates/Maintenance.

 Can I limit the data or restrict the data that is shared with SAFE AI?